Contrast checker

 Setting the colors

-Each color has a row with three affordances:
+Each color (Background and Foreground) has a row of controls:

-- The swatch / eyedropper — click to sample a color from anywhere on screen.
+- Labeled swatch button — the big colored button on the left.
+Click it to sample a color from anywhere on screen.

-- The text input — type or paste any color string ColorCopy can parse (hex,
+- Text input — type or paste any color string ColorCopy can parse (hex,

-Swap Colors at the bottom flips foreground and background, useful for checking dark-mode variants.
+Swap Colors at the bottom flips foreground and background — handy for checking the dark-mode flip of a pair.

 Reading the verdict (WCAG 2)

 WCAG 2 is the contrast standard most projects target today.
-ColorCopy shows the contrast ratio (e.g. 4.62:1) and how it scores against the four common thresholds:
+ColorCopy shows the contrast ratio (e.g. 4.50:1) as the headline number, plus per-row pass/fail pills next to two preview lines:

 Reading the verdict (APCA)